AStaege/sudoku-solver/README.md

 # sudoku-solver
-Small working sudoku solver, with hardcoded playfield values
+Small working sudoku solver, with hardcoded playfield values, written in javascript fully client side.

 ## Playfields
-It has 8 Playfields in the main file ``sudoku.js`` where the playfield with index 5 is just a plain field (just for loading purposes)
+It has 8 Playfields in the main file ``sudoku.js`` where the playfield with index 5 is just a plain field (just for loading purposes).

-it actually can try to solve it, but this may not come to an end.
+The solver actually can try to solve the plain field, but this may not come to an end.

 ## Playfield initializing format
 to import a playfield by now, there has to inserted (by push) a new array in ``sudoku.js`` of the format of one of the examples shown: